EyoElijah/node-google-oauth2/README.md

 ## node with google oauth2

-This is a simple crud application with authenication and authorization with google oauth2 enabled for signin
+This is a simple crud application with authentication and authorization with google oauth2 enabled for signin

 ## Requirements

 For development, you will need Node.js, MongoDb, Yarn or NPM installed in your development machine